-In addition to the requirements set out in the MEA, the Elections Office will continue to comply with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), the related standards and regulations, and the accessibility-related provisions of the MEA, while administering the 2022 Municipal Elections and providing day-to-day services.
+In addition to the requirements set out in the MEA, the Elections Office will continue to comply with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), the related standards and regulations, and the accessibility-related provisions of the MEA, while administering the 2025 Osgoode By-election and providing day-to-day services.

-The Elections Office has developed this plan for the 2022 municipal Elections any byelections that occur in the 2022-2026 Term of Council from November 15, 2022, to November 16, 2026.
+The Elections Office regularly consults with the City's Accessibility Advisory Committee on the accessibility of municipal elections.
 Should any additional accessibility tools or services become available, the plan will be updated accordingly.